cemalgnlts/Mailjs/README.md

 Probably one of the best API for creating temporary email accounts

+Returns a Promise object after the function is called.
 If the request is sent correctly, `status` returns true.
 If it returns incorrect, the `status` will be false and the `message` in the data is also added.

 A successfull response example: